Cox rings of K3 surfaces with Picard number two: Cox rings of K3 Surfaces

-We recall some standard results on linear systems on K3 surfaces.
-Most of the results here are due to Saint-Donat \cite{SD74}.

-\begin{lemma}\cite{SD74} Let $D$ be an effective divisor on a K3 surface.
-Then the linear system $|D|$ has no base-points outside its fixed components.
-If $D$ is nef, $D$ has a base point if and only if there is a divisor $E$ such that $E^2=0$ and $D.E=1$. \end{lemma}
+\begin{proposition} Let $X$ be a smooth projective K3 surface, $D\neq 0$ be an effective divisor on $X$. \begin{enumerate}[i)] \item If $D$ is nef, then the linear system $|D|$ has a base-point if and only if there exist curves $E$, $\f$ and an integer $k\ge 2$ such that

-\begin{lemma}\cite[Corollary 2.6]{SD74} Let $D$ be a nef divisor class on a K3 surface.
-If $D^2>0$, then $h^1(X,D)=0$ and the generic member of $\r D\r$ is smooth and irreducible.
-Furthermore, if $D^2=0$, then $\r D\r$ is composed with a pencil, i.e $D=rE$, where $E$ is the class of an elliptic curve. \end{lemma}